Battles of Bir 'Asluj: Battle of June 11

-Immediately after the battle, when the first truce came into effect, the Egyptians set up positions on the other side of the road and created a new path that would not be in range of the Israelis, thus denying the Israelis of achieving their strategic objective.
+Immediately after the battle, when the first truce came into effect, the Egyptians set up positions on the other side of the road and created a new path that would not be in range of the Israelis.
 During the truce, Egypt strengthened its hold on the al-Majdal – Bayt Jibrin road to the north, giving its forces a safe corridor between the western wing (on the Mediterranean coast) and eastern wing, and at the same time blocking Israeli transport to the Negev, making it an enclave.
 The next Israeli–Egyptian battles were therefore concentrated in that area.
 A skirmish took place in Bir 'Asluj on July 18, 1948; Egyptian forces attacked the Israeli positions but were repulsed.

 December battle

 Prelude

 The third and final stage of the 1948 Arab–Israeli War started on October 15, 1948, when Israel launched Operation Yoav on the southern front.
 While the Israelis made significant tactical and strategic gains in Operation Yoav (for example, reconnecting the Negev, that was an enclave for several months), the political situation changed little and Egypt was still dragging its feet on proposed armistice talks.
 Operation Horev was therefore launched in the south with the final aim of expelling all Egyptian forces from Israel.
 The main thrust of the operation was planned to be towards the eastern arm, with the final aim of cutting the western wing of the Egyptian army off from the bulk of its forces in Israel.

 The Israeli Southern Command outlined a total of 18 positions from west to east that needed to be captured.
 Six of them (No. 13–18) were in the Thamila theater.
 Four of them (No. 13–16) were referred to as the Thamila Positions, on the junction of the main road with a north–south dirt road, placed in an arrow formation.
 The 17th position was Bir Thamila itself, while the 18th was the approach to Bir 'Asluj.

 On December 25, a company-sized commando force from the Negev Brigade took the position of al-Mushrife, situated on the road between of Bir 'Asluj and 'Auja, thus cutting the Egyptian forces into two.
 The unit prepared for a lengthy battle, but found the place deserted.
 This also gave the Israelis the opportunity to listen in on Egyptian telephone communications between 'Auja and Bir 'Asluj.
 The bulk of the brigade's strike force, however, was unable to organize in time due to harsh weather conditions and could start the main attack only on December 25, one day later than planned.
 David Ben-Gurion, the prime minister and defense minister, personally came to see off the troops.